ffplayout/ffplayout/docs/output.md

 ### Multiple Outputs:

-ffplayout supports multiple outputs in a way, that it can output the same stream to multiple targets with different encoding settings.
+ffplayout supports multiple outputs in such a way that it can send the same stream to multiple targets with different encoding settings.

-For example you want to stream different resolutions, you could apply this output parameters:
+For example, if you want to stream at different resolutions, you could apply these output parameters:

 ```YAML
     ...